9 Ways To Say I Love You in Gaelic

 Pronounced: Iss Too Muh Kweesh-la

-One for the real lovebirds, this phrase means “You Are My Pulse.”
-Cuisle literally means “pulse” and is a popular term of endearment in Irish.
-You could also address your significant other as “A chuisle mo chroí” (pronounced ah coo-shil mu cree) which translates into English as “Pulse of my heart”.
+This phrase, perfect for true lovebirds, means “You Are My Pulse.”
+Cuisle literally translates to “pulse” and is a popular term of endearment in Irish.
+Additionally, you could address your significant other as “A chuisle mo chroí” (pronounced ah coo-shil mu cree), which translates into English as “Pulse of my heart.”

 Ladies 14K Gold Claddagh Emerald and Diamond Set Ring Available on Blarney.com